Section 3 - General Meetings

 3.06.
 Affiliated clubs may appoint two delegates who may attend the Annual General Meeting or any Special General Meeting provided that the subscription from the club has been paid.
 Private Members whose subscriptions are paid may attend the Annual General Meeting or any Special General Meeting.
-Associate Organisations whose fees have been paid may send two nominees to the Annual General Meeting and any Special General Meeting.
-Nominees may not vote.

 Notice of motion

 3.07.
-Any Member Club or Private Member wishing to put forward any matter at the Annual General Meeting shall send the motion to the General Secretary at least seven weeks before the meeting.
+Any Member Club or Private Member wishing to put forward any matter at the Annual General Meeting shall send the motion to the General Secretary at least five weeks before the meeting.
 Motions shall be placed on the Agenda in the name of the Club or Member.
 If the proposer of the motion is absent from the meeting, any delegate or other Member, as appropriate, may deputise with the approval of the meeting

 Agenda for the Annual Meeting

 3.08.
 At least 10 days before the Annual General Meeting the General Secretary shall send to each Private Member one copy and to each Secretary of an affiliated club one copy of an Annual Report and Financial Statement and an Agenda paper of the matters to be brought forward.
-The two nominees of an Associate Organisation shall receive a copy of the Annual Report, Financial Statement and Agenda paper.

 Matters not on the Agenda